Skip to contents

 Value

-If level is 1, then the printed list of variables and dimensions is returned (silently).
-Otherwise, much more is printed, but the return value is as for the first case.
+If level is 1, then the printed list of variables and dimensions is returned.
+Otherwise, more information is printed, but the return value is the same as for level 1.

 Details